Hamburg, Germany Executive Search

 In Hamburg, the cost of a wrong executive hire extends far beyond the recruitment fee.
 Our interview-fee model lets clients see real market output and qualified candidates before the bulk of the investment is committed.

-1. Parallel mapping before the brief is live
+1. Parallel mapping that starts before the mandate is “urgent”

-2. Direct headhunting into the hidden 80%
+2. Direct headhunting built for the passive market

 These are the questions most closely tied to how executive search really works in Hamburg.

-Why do companies use executive recruiters in Hamburg?
+Why use executive recruiters in Hamburg?

 How does KiTalent approach executive search in Hamburg?